wernerjoss/DashBoard/README.md

 Currently, it can send Temerature Data from an DS18B20 via OneWire/Dallas Lib and Rev Count Data from a Hall Sensor mounted near the Flywheel to an Android App on a Cockpit-mounted Android Phone.
 Data is sent via Bluetooth.
-The Arduino Project is in Folder arduino, teh Android App in Folder android.
+The Arduino Project is in Folder arduino, the Android App in Folder android.
 The latest Status is as follows:
--   proved to work with live Temperature Data and artificial Rev Data from a commercial Signal Generator, everything in a Temperature / Frequency Range that can be expected under real-world Application.
+-   proved to work with live Temperature Data and artificial Rev Data from a commercial Signal Generator, everything in a Temperature / Frequency Range that can be expected under real-world conditions.
 -   The Problem, however, was: too much noise on the Rev Signal under real Race Bike running Conditions, despite all Efforts with Shielding etc.
--   Maybe there will be more Invertigation some time in the future...
+-   Maybe there will be more Investigation some time in the future...